hasarieddeen/TeraMIMO/README.md

 The main channel computations for both frequency and delay domains are executed in channel_TIV.m

-For more details on the inputs and outputs of each function, check the "help" text for these functions
+For more details on the inputs and outputs, check the "help" text of each function

 You can visualize the channel using Plot_TIV_THz_Channel